-It opens advanced configuration panel like this.
+It opens the advanced configuration panel like this.

 You can use this control to set,

-- Service and Port Setting
+- Service and Port Setting –

-- Each service uses default port e.g Apache on port 80.
-More than one service can not run on same port.
+- Each service uses the default port e.g. Apache on port 80.
+More than one service cannot run on the same port.
 If you have some other server running and port 80 is not available you can change it here.
-Make sure to restart service.
+Make sure to restart the service.

 Netstat – Displays active TCP connections, ports on which the computer is listening.